STRIP-PIECING & RESTRUCTURING• Length: 5 days

 - Packing Tape if shipping boxes (plus return labels)

-- CROSSROADS, 2007, Breckling Press (catalog from one of Nancy’s exhibitions) - available at Crow Barn or on Amazon
+- CROSSROADS, 2007, Breckling Press (catalog from one of Nancy’s exhibitions) - signed/dated editions available at the Crow Timber Frame Barn

 - GRADATIONS: FROM THE STUDIO OF NANCY CROW, Quilt House Publishing